- The ObjectInputStream Class

 and cannot be obtained a second time from an invocation of

-or readUnshared
+readObject or readUnshared on the

-, even if the underlying data stream has
+ObjectInputStream, even if the underlying data stream has

 been manipulated.

-method is used to read the fields
+The defaultReadObject method is used to read the fields

 and object from the stream.
 It uses the class descriptor in the stream